smogon/pokemon-showdown/SIM_EVENTS.md

 ### Event cancellation

-An event can be cancelled by any event handlers, which entails the following:
+A global event can be cancelled by any event handlers, which entails the following:
 - The execution of any pending event handlers will be aborted.
 - The global return value of the event will be set to the raised cancellation token.